The following provides further information on the data sources and terminology used.

 These figures are based on results from the Annual Population Survey (APS) which samples around 18,000 households in Wales every year.
 However, the sample sizes for people identifying as gay, lesbian or bisexual are relatively small and hence we have also produced analysis from a pooled dataset which combines 3 years of APS data.

 Sexual identity estimates were previously produced from the Integrated Household Survey (IHS).
 IHS variables (including sexual identity) were added to the APS in 2014 and fully integrated into the survey in 2015.
-A consistent back series from 2012 and a comparison of the estimates produced from the IHS and the APS are available (external link).

 Sexual identity or sexual orientation?

 Sexual orientation is an umbrella term which encompasses several dimensions including sexual identity, attraction and behaviour.